Docker-Daze/itu-minitwit/report/report.md

 ### Static view

-The application follows the onion architecture and is split into three layers.
+The application follows the Onion architecture and is split into three layers.

 - The **Domain Layer** contains the domain model.
 - The **Infrastructure Layer** contains the data manipulation and insertion logic.